 The College of Liberal Arts and Social Sciences will be launching a new Gaming Degree specifically for students who want to break into the rapidly growing industry and learn all the aspects of creating a compelling video game.
 The process of worldbuilding inside a video game involves many liberal arts skills such as storytelling, video concepts, creative writing, and team management.
-It will be a multidisciplinary degree including areas in Journalism, Communications, Media Arts, and English.
+It will be a multidisciplinary degree including areas in Journalism, Communication Studies, Media Arts, and English.
 The degree will also offer capstone classes and allow for students to develop their portfolio.

 "We wanted to develop something that meets students' interests and also give them the opportunity to work with people in the industry," says Dr. Jeffrey Doty, an English professor developing the program.